awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-wafv2-webacl-responseinspectionbodycontains.md

 ## Properties<a name="aws-properties-wafv2-webacl-responseinspectionbodycontains-properties"></a>

 `FailureStrings`  <a name="cfn-wafv2-webacl-responseinspectionbodycontains-failurestrings"></a>
-Strings in the body of the response that indicate a failed login attempt\.
+Strings in the body of the response that indicate a failed login or account creation attempt\.
 To be counted as a failure, the string can be anywhere in the body and must be an exact match, including case\.
 Each string must be unique among the success and failure strings\.
 JSON example: `"FailureStrings": [ "Request failed" ]`
 *Required*: Yes
 *Type*: List of String